idoneve/ODE-Analysis/README.md

 - **ODE_NSystem_Viewer.ipynb** - General n-dimensional systems

 ## TODOs
-* add better customizability (show/hide init condition points and poincare intersections, animation autoscaling)
+* add better customizability
+    * show/hide init condition points and poincare intersections
+    * animation autoscaling
+* Fix first and last frames of animation from being outputted
+* Make plane sides configurable
+* Fix plane so it looks normal past boundary

 * Add option for center to be actual center or only positive (use all axis or just positive nums)
-* Fix plane so it looks normal past boundary
 * Create graph of fixed points (color coded based on stability) on poincare plots
 * Use better fixed point approximations
 * Make possible poincare sections not just planes